Estonians

-Estonians or Estonian people (eestlased) are a Finnic ethnic group native to the Baltic Sea region in Northern Europe, primarily their nation state of Estonia.
+Estonians or Estonian people (eestlased) are a Finnic ethnic group native to the Baltic Sea region in Northern Europe, primarily Estonia.

-Estonians primarily speak the Estonian language, a language closely related to other Finnic languages, e.g. Finnish, Karelian and Livonian.
-The Finnic languages are a subgroup of the larger Uralic family of languages, which also includes e.g. the Sami languages.
-These languages are markedly different from most other native languages spoken in Europe, most of which have been assigned to the Indo-European family of languages.
-Estonians can also be classified into subgroups according to dialects (e.g. Võros, Setos), although such divisions have become less pronounced due to internal migration and rapid urbanisation in Estonia in the 20th century.
+Estonians primarily speak the Estonian language, a language related to other Finnic languages, e.g. Finnish, Karelian and Livonian.
+Estonians can also be classified into subgroups according to dialects (e.g. Võros, Setos - although the dialects of South Estonian are also often considered separate languages), although such divisions have become less pronounced due to internal migration and extensive urbanisation in Estonia in the 20th century.

-There are approximately 1 million ethnic Estonians worldwide, with the vast majority of them residing in their native Estonia.
+There are approximately 1.1 million ethnic Estonians worldwide, with the majority of them residing in their native Estonia.
 Estonian diaspora communities formed primarily in Finland, the United States, Sweden, Canada, and the United Kingdom.